bobleesj/github-pages-with-docker/_posts/2024-05-23-python-logging.md

 ---
 layout: post
-title: Intro to Python logging for beginners
+title: Intro to Python logging for beginners (Ft. logging)
 categories: tutorial
 ---

 ## Motivation

-Logs record activities, which can be used for debugging and analyzing user behavior.
+Logs record activities.
+They are used for debugging and analyzing user behavior.
 While `print()` serves as a perfectly good solution for simple programs, there are specific needs that it cannot fulfill:

 - Saving logs in a separate folder or periodically
-- Turning on/off certain types of logs
+- Turning on/off certain types of logs globally
 - Providing information on line numbers, file names, etc.
 - Categorizing logs into `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`